pingone-davinci/template-simple-connector/README.md

 Once the drawer opens, at the top of the drawer there should be a little green "play" button icon, click it.
 You will see the logs of your connector in the terminal

+# Running Unit Tests
+To run unit tests execute `npm test` which will execute the unit tests defined in \test\index.test.js

 # Debugging your connector
   As you write the code for your connector, you will want to be able to debug and test it.
 Use VSCode built-in debugger to run and debug yor code.